catalyzeio/stratum-docs/troubleshooting/ssl-cert-install-troubleshooting.md

 - **Answer** No, you can generate the CSR.
 Instructions on how to do this can be found [here](https://www.namecheap.com/support/knowledgebase/article.aspx/9446/0/apache-opensslmodsslnginx).

 - **Question** Why does my certificate not work for all of my applications?
 - **Answer** Depending on the type of certificate you have, you may only be able to register one domain.
-If you have a wildcard certificate it will allow you to enable ssl on all of you applications with different subdomains.
+If you have a wildcard certificate it will allow you to enable SSL on all of you applications with different subdomains.